University of Exeter Exchange

 The University of Exeter offers an International Summer School, this program includes accommodation on campus, an orientation trip in London, entertaining social events in Exeter and cultural day trips.
 Coursework is available on both the Exeter and Penryn campuses.
 Students enroll in one 3-credit module per session with coursework in law, literature, business, biosciences, business, and international studies.

 UO students: please refer to the UO Course Equivalency Process and the UO Office of the Registrar Course Equivalency Database.

 Non-UO students: Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.

 Complete WR 121 and 122 or 123 with grades B- or higher.

-Exeter Campuses (Streatham and St Luke's): University owned or managed accommodation is guaranteed to inbound exchange students studying for the full academic year, starting in September; who apply before the accommodation deadline.
-The University is unable to guarantee accommodation for single semester students.
-Whilst there will be a limited number of university-owned rooms available, the majority of students will seek accommodation in the private sector.
+Exeter Campuses (Streatham and St Luke's): University owned or managed accommodation is guaranteed to inbound exchange students studying for the full academic year (starting in September) who apply before the accommodation deadline.
+The University is unable to guarantee accommodation for single semester exchange students.
+Single semester exchange students can apply for university accommodation in James Owen Court, there are a limited number of rooms available which are allocated on a first-come-first-served basis, but placement is not guaranteed.
+The majority of single semester exchange students will seek accommodation in the private sector.